mailgun/holster/README.md

 ## Distributed Election
-A distributed election implementation using etcd to coordinate elections See the [election readme](https://github.com/mailgun/holster/blob/master/election/README.md) for details
+A distributed election implementation using etcd to coordinate elections See the [etcd v2 readme](https://github.com/mailgun/holster/blob/master/election/README.md) for details See the [etcd v3 readme](https://github.com/mailgun/holster/blob/master/etcdutil/README.md) for details

 ## Errors
 Errors is a fork of [https://github.com/pkg/errors](https://github.com/pkg/errors) with additional